Close Menu

 • Testosterone helps men build muscle and burn fat, but as testosterone declines with age, stress, poor sleep, or inactivity, fat storage becomes easier—especially in the abdominal region.

-• Visceral fat releases cytokines that increase inflammation, elevates cortisol levels, worsens insulin sensitivity, and slows metabolic rate.
+• Visceral fat releases cytokines that increase inflammation, elevate cortisol levels, worsen insulin sensitivity, and slows down the metabolic rate.

 This creates a vicious cycle: the more visceral fat you gain, the easier it becomes to store even more.
 That’s why many men feel like their stomach expands quickly but is difficult to shrink.